Quad4-Software/reticulum-go-website/frontend/src/lib/docs/overview.md

 An application registers interest in a destination hash.
 Transport learns routes from signed announces and forwards packets hop by hop.
 Interfaces move bytes on the wire and may apply an Interface Access Code (IFAC) so only authorized peers can join a logical network segment.

-See [Architecture](/docs/architecture) for a fuller picture.
+See [Architecture](/docs/architecture) for layers, persistence, and deployment patterns.

 ## Feature status

-Below is a summary of major features.
-For line-by-line parity with Python, see [Compatibility](/docs/compatibility) and [COMPATIBILITY.md](https://github.com/Quad4-Software/Reticulum-Go/blob/master/COMPATIBILITY.md).
+Line-by-line Python parity is in [Compatibility](/docs/compatibility) and [COMPATIBILITY.md](https://github.com/Quad4-Software/Reticulum-Go/blob/master/COMPATIBILITY.md).

 | Area                                     | Status          | Location                                                                                            |
 | ---------------------------------------- | --------------- | --------------------------------------------------------------------------------------------------- |